-TIP: It is always recommended to wear proper safety equipment when performing any home repair; this includes rubber gloves and eye protection!
+TIP: It is always recommended to wear proper safety equipment when performing any drain repair services; this includes rubber gloves and eye protection!
 Not only does this keep you safe, but it also helps prevent potential damage from occurring during the job.

 Unclog The Sink Drain

 Plugging the pipes properly requires patience, practice, and precision.
 Plunging through potential problems can prove challenging, but professional-level performance is possible with proper preparation.
 Preparing to unclog a sink drain cleaning involves:

 - Gather the right tools

 - Gloves for protection

 - A plunger or auger for tackling tough clogs

 - Pouring a chemical cleaner down the drain